riyaahlawat/riyaahlawat/README.md

 #### Tech-enthusiast passionate about learning and developing innovative projects. 🔥

-- 💡 Third year BTech undergraduate student @ IGDTUW, Delhi.
+- 💡 Pre-final year BTech undergraduate student @ IGDTUW, Delhi.

 - ⚡ Proficient in C++, Python, Java, HTML, CSS, Javascript, and more.